wttech/gradle-aem-plugin/README.md

 }
 ```

-By running task `instanceSatisfy`, provisioner will perform all steps for which conditions are met.
+By running task `instanceProvision`, provisioner will perform all steps for which conditions are met.
 Specifying condition could be even omitted, then by default each step will be performed only `once()`
 which means that configured `action {}` will be executed only once on each AEM instance.